sudachen/dstoolbox/toolbox/README.md

 Firstly, install Docker if it is not installed already. https://www.docker.com/community-edition

 Than, download and runs setup script.
-I you are a Windows user, execute it in `Docker Quickstart Terminal`!
+If you are a Windows user, execute it in `Docker Quickstart Terminal`!
 ```sh
 curl -s https://raw.githubusercontent.com/sudachen/dstoolbox/master/dstoolbox-setup.sh | sh
 ```